LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 - Refinement of the parsed data to recast all columns to the right data type
 - Creation of a full snapshot by applying the daily increment to the previous snapshot

+# Details of individual steps
-# Initial full ingestion
+## Initial full ingestion
+This process wrote into the raw zone, in the 'api_response' bucket.
+The data is partitionned by import_date.

-# Daily ingestion of latest updated records
+## Daily ingestion of latest updated records
+This process writes into the raw zone, in the 'api_response' bucket.
+The data is partitionned by import_date.

-# Daily parsing of the json increments
+## Daily parsing of the json increments
+This process writes into the raw zone, in the 'parsed' bucket.
+The data is partitionned by import_date.

-# Daily refinement of the parsed increments
+## Daily refinement of the parsed increments
+This process writes into the refined zone, in the 'increment' bucket.
+The data is partitionned by import_date.

-# Creation of the daily snapshot
+## Creation of the daily snapshot
+This process writes into the refined zone, in the 'snapshot' bucket.
+The data is partitionned by snapshot_date.

 # Full workflow and scheduling
 The full workflow is defined in the [glue-tascomi-data terraform script] (https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/24-aws-glue-tascomi-data.tf).